Skip to content

 1. General Election Provisions.

-2. No person shall be nominated or elected to represent more than one area.
+2. No person shall be nominated or elected to represent more than one Area of Representation.

 3. No person shall be elected to the Senate without receiving simple majority of all votes cast by the eligible voters in the area that person is to represent in the Senate.